 Would Option 1 mean a downgrade to A&E at Queen Elizabeth the Queen Mother

-It has been claimed that because in option 1 the William Harvey Hospital is the Major Emergency Centre the A&E department at QEQM hospital will be a downgraded A&E and some emergencies would be taken to William Harvey instead.
-This is not right.
+It has been claimed that because in option 1 the William Harvey Hospital is the Major Emergency Centre the A&E department at QEQM hospital will be a downgraded A&E. This is not right.

 In option 1, there would be investment to expand and improve the accident and emergency department at Queen Elizabeth the Queen Mother Hospital.
 It would continue to have emergency surgery and an intensive care unit, and would treat the full range of emergencies that it does now (with the exception of stroke which is subject to change under a Kent and Medway wide review of stroke services).